The Master is dead.

-Discussing the British Television Mini Series “Tinker Tailor Soldier Spy” recently on the 40th anniversary of its screening, a columnist for the Guardian newspaper remarked “It depicts a country wearing its decline on its sleeve.”
+Discussing the British Television Mini Series “Tinker Tailor Soldier Spy” on the 40th anniversary of its screening, a columnist for the Guardian newspaper remarked “It depicts a country wearing its decline on its sleeve.”
 The world of George Smiley and the Circus in the 1970s is so redolent of a tired Britain and its ruling class.
-Empire gone, wealth gone, influence diminished.
+Empire gone, wealth gone, influence gone except as a dim memory, to be brought out each year at the Last Day of the Proms.
 All they have are imperial memories and a reputation for getting things done in the past.
 Weariness pervades the atmosphere.
 “A country wearing decline on its sleeve”.
 How beautiful, I thought.

 I came across Le Carre in the public library of the small town I grew up in.
 The publishing sensation of that time, according to TIME magazine, was “Tinker Tailor Soldier Spy” by a writer with an exotic name. – John Le Carre.
 Almost by accident I found a copy of “The Spy Who Came In From The Cold”.
 I took it home and started on it right after lunch.
 I put it down four hours later, shaking with excitement.
 I remember the last scene where Alec Leamas – a British spy, world weary, cynical, unsure of the rightness of his cause – is trying to cross the Berlin Wall with his lover Liz whom he has rescued as part of the mission.
 He climbs and reaches for her – when the East German Volkspolizei shoot her dead.
 Unsure of stepping back into the free world without Liz to give him the ability to be free of himself, he climbs down from the Wall and stands over her lifeless body.
 After a brief hesitation, they gun him down as “he stood glaring around him like a blinded bull in the arena”.
 The romance of it all!